splunk/splunk-operator/docs/_configuration/Examples.md

 Inline `defaults` are always processed last, after any `defaultsUrl` files.

 Any password management related configuration via `defaults` and `defaultsUrl` has been disabled.
-Please review [`PasswordManagement.md`](PasswordManagement.md) and [`Managing global kubernetes secret object`](#managing-global-kubernetes-secret-object) for more details.
+Please review [`PasswordManagement.md`](/configuration/PasswordManagement) and [`Managing global kubernetes secret object`](#managing-global-kubernetes-secret-object) for more details.

 ## Installing Splunk Apps

+{: .note }
-*Note that this requires using the Splunk Enterprise container version 9.0.0 or later*
+This requires using the Splunk Enterprise container version 9.0.0 or later*

 With the Splunk Operator 2.0 release, new App Framework is available to centrally store and deploy apps.
-See [AppFramework](AppFramework.md) for information and examples.
+See [AppFramework](/configuration/AppFramework) for information and examples.

 ## Creating a LicenseManager Using a ConfigMap